 Runners form teams of 11 people, and each runner runs one stage on Saturday and one stage on Sunday.
 Although the race is a relay, each stage starts at a fixed time (i.e. a staggered relay race).

-This year there will be three Stragglers’ teams: ladies, men's and vets (who are the defending champions in this catagory), competing against 47 other teams.
+This year there will be three Stragglers’ teams: ladies, men's and vets (who are the defending champions in this catagory), the field is usually around 50 teams.

 Recommended fitness levels to take part